What is a Routing Guide?

 - Improve vendor compliance

-- Control inbound supplier shipments
+- Control a supplier inbound shipment

 - Reduce excessive transportation costs